Northeast Zone

 Union County

 Waterfowl species can be seen throughout the county, especially near Ladd Marsh.
-A variety of species of dabbling ducks are abundant.
+A variety of dabbling ducks are abundant.
+White-fronted geese have arrived in the Grande Ronde Valley as well.

 All private lands enrolled in Access and Habitat are open to public access now, as well as Manulife properties (day use only).

+Our sandhill cranes have headed south for warmer weather.
+Cedar waxwings and Robbins are congregating signifying that fall migration is in full swing.
+With hunting season underway, visitors should wear bright clothing as being seen is important for everyone.
+Water levels are starting to come back but the main refuge below foothill road still offers good birding with spotting scopes from either the overlook or the White Barn parking lots.
 Note: All visitors must have in their possession a free daily permit to access the wildlife area.
 Permits are available at several self-check-in stations at entry points and parking lots.
-All visitors also need a parking permit to park on the wildlife area.
+All visitors also need a parking permit to park in the wildlife area.
 Find out how to buy a $10 daily or $30 annual parking permit.

 Umatilla County